Skip to main content

 This is depicted in the following diagram:

-system-instancemetadata is requested, the tenant / system instance ID needs to be specified - If
+• If system-instance metadata is requested, the tenant / system instance ID needs to be specified.

-system-versionmetadata is requested, the system type and system version must be specified. - If
+• If system-version metadata is requested, the system type and system version must be specified.

 Relation to System-Instance-Aware